 The most heartbreaking part of baking is when your lovingly made treats go bad!
 Let’s stop that from happening — read on for the best storage tips!

 Yes!
 My cookies will freeze for up to 6-12 months.
 Just make sure you store them in an airtight container and also make sure you thoroughly cool them first.

 If the chocolate is still soft when you freeze them, your cookies might stick together and tear when you break them apart to eat later.

 Make Ahead Tips

 The easiest way to make these cookies ahead is to pre-make the dough.
 You can store raw cookie dough (sealed!
-I prefer wrapping my in plastic wrap) in the fridge for up to two days or the freezer for up to three months.
-When you’re ready to use it, thaw if it was frozen, and finish out the recipe!
+I prefer wrapping it in plastic wrap) in the fridge for up to two days or in the freezer for up to three months.
+When you’re ready to use it, thaw it if it was frozen, and finish out the recipe!